These White Chocolate Candy Cane Cookies are crispy, chewy, and delicious. The perfect sweet treat for the holidays!

 The second time making these I used store-bought crushed candy canes due to laziness, they worked perfectly well and would recommend you go this route if they are easily available to you.
 Either method will work though!

-I never did try freezing them.
-I suspect they would do ok in the freezer (sugar and candy doesn’t usually due to moisture), but the candy cane parts will get stickier/chewier.
+I didn’t try freezing them after baking.
+I suspect they would do ok in the freezer but the candy cane parts will get stickier/chewier.

-Ideally I would store them in an airtight container separated with parchment.
-They’ll last a couple weeks or so this way.
+Ideally, I would store them in an airtight container separated with parchment.
+They’ll last a couple weeks or so this way at room temperature.

 And OH before I forget, I have a tip for you…